endeavouros-team/EndeavourOS-Development/README.md

 - **Easy Installation** We provide a simple GUI-based installer that sets up a minimal yet functional desktop environment using unmodified Arch Linux packages.
 This gives you a solid foundation, ready to be customized to suit your personal needs.

-- **Installer Options**
-1. You can select between systemd-boot (the default selected option) and GRUB, or option to not install a bootloader for manually adding it later if you prefer to use your own.
 - **Minimal Customization** Our desktop environments come with a carefully selected set of packages to offer a basic, fully functional system.
 We apply only minimal aesthetic tweaks (e.g., accent colors, icon themes).
 There are no major modifications, optimizations, or rebuilt packages.

 - **No Handholding** EndeavourOS is very simple and close Archlinux. it does not aim to be a beginner-proof, noran overly opinionated distribution.
 It embraces the Arch philosophy of giving you full control.
 Terminal usage is often required to manage and maintain the system effectively.
   We focus on providing easy-to-understand tutorials at [discovery.endeavouros.com](https://discovery.endeavouros.com).

   At the core of EndeavourOS is our community — a place where users help each other in an open-minded and friendly way.
   Join us on the [EndeavourOS Forum](https://forum.endeavouros.com) or in the [Telegram Help Chat](https://t.me/Endeavouros) to ask questions, share knowledge, and connect with others.